 The name Primitivo refers to this grape’s tendency to ripen early in the season.
 A dark skinned grape that produces almost black, tannic, and high-alcohol wines, the flavor profile is fruit driven, earthy, and rustic.
 Primitivo wines express themselves quite differently than their California counterparts, where the grape is called Zinfandel.

 Negroamaro’s name is derived from the Greek and Latin words “mavros” and “niger” both meaning black, and refers to the dark color of the berries.
 Wines are medium bodied, with typical aromas of black fruit, tobacco and dried berries.

 Malvasia Nera is a dark, thin-skinned grape from the Malvasia family, mainly grown in Puglia where there are two different kinds of Malvasia – Nera di Brindisi and Nera di Lecce.
 This varietal is aromatic and can be used for dry, sparkling or sweet wines.

-Primitivo tastes of dark fruit like fresh figs, blueberries and baked blackberries.
+Primitivo tastes of dark fruit like fresh figs, blueberries, and baked blackberries.
 There’s a distinct dried fruit-leather character to it as well.
-The word Primitivo means early ripening since these grapes accumulate a lot of sugar early in the season and this grape is the same as California's Zinfandel.
+Primitivo means early ripening since these grapes accumulate a lot of sugar early in the season, and this grape is the same as California's Zinfandel.
 Bombino Nero makes rosés and red table wines with fresh, lively fruit.
 Verdeca is an important indigenous white grape of Puglia that makes aromatic and interesting wines despite its small plantings.
-Puglian wines work well with a variety of foods, for people looking to explore summer’s abundance and cook or grill lots of vegetables, Puglian wine is a perfect compliment.
+Puglian wines work well with various foods; for people looking to explore summer’s abundance and cook or grill lots of vegetables, Puglian wine is a perfect compliment.